Pomaria – Pomaria, South Carolina

 South Carolina | SC Picture Project | Newberry County Photos | Pomaria

 The Town of Pomaria in Newberry County may have fewer than 200 residents, but it has a surprisingly rich history.
 Initially called Countsville, Pomaria was established in the mid-eighteenth century by German, Swiss, and Dutch settlers striving to escape the persecution and poverty that followed the Thirty Years’ War.
-These settlers brought a strong religious heritage, and in 1828 the South Carolina Lutheran Synod chose to open a seminary here which later evolved into Newberry College.
+These settlers brought with them a strong religious heritage, and in 1828 the South Carolina Lutheran Synod chose to open a seminary here which later evolved into Newberry College.

 By 1840 town had changed its name to Pomaria, the same year William Summers opened his renowned Pomaria Nursery.
 The root of the town’s name – pomology – is the study of fruit cultivation.
 Summers’ extensive knowledge in this realm, particularly in cultivating new varieties of fruits, made Pomaria a distinguished agricultural district.
 By 1851 the Newberry to Columbia Railway had been completed, which included a stop in Pomaria.
 The little town was booming.